Ceruminous gland tumors are discussed in tumors of the ear canal (see Tumors of the Ear Canal).

 Vaccines are of some value as a preventive but are of little value in treating cattle that already have lesions.
 Because wart viruses are mostly species-specific, there is no merit in using a vaccine derived from one species in another.

-Last full review/revision July 2011 by Alice Villalobos, DVM, DPNAP; Margaret Finlay, BVMS, MRCVS
+Last full review/revision July 2011 by Alice E. Villalobos, DVM, DPNAP; Margaret Finlay, BVMS, MRCVS